-Nathan Skene is an Edmond and Lily Safra – UK DRI Fellow at Imperial College's Dementia Research Institute.
-His interests lie in using human genetics to gain insight into the neurobiology of brain disorders and cognitive traits.
+Nathan Skene's interests lie in using human genetics to gain insight into the neurobiology of brain disorders and cognitive traits.
 A core part of his work has am focused on identifying the causal cell types underlying complex genetic traits.
+His research groups aim to tackle basic questions about brain disorders: where they occur, at which developmental stage genetic insults take place, and the biological processes acted on within each cell type involved.

 His postdoctoral research was done at the Karolinska Institutet (KI) where he worked with Jens Hjerling-Leffler as part of the Functional Neuromics project.
 At KI he was involved in developing large scale single cell RNA-seq atlases of brain cell types, and using these datasets to gain insight into genetic disorders.
 Using this approach he was able to show that multiple cell types play a role in the etiology of schizophrenia, while only microglia appear to be influenced by the common genetic factors influencing Alzheimers.
 He developed the EWCE and MAGMA_Celltyping R packages to facilitate these analyses.